sul-dlss/dlme-transform/README.md

 ## Deploying

-dlme-transform is "deployed" to AWS environments via terraform.
+dlme-transform is deployed by publishing an image to docker hub.

-Using dlme-transform in the deployed environments requires a DLME account with ? admin ? access so you can get to, e.g. https://spotlight.dev.dlmenetwork.org/transform .

-### DLSS Terraform for AWS

-This is best explained by the README:  https://github.com/sul-dlss/terraform-aws

-### All environments

-Terraform tells AWS to use the `latest` docker image of dlme-transform to use for the development environment.

-Ensure the latest image on Docker Hub has the changes you want.
 CircleCI should automatically create a new latest image when new commits are pushed to main (i.e. merged PRs).
 You can confirm this by looking for the successful "publish-latest" step completion https://circleci.com/gh/sul-dlss/dlme-transform or by looking for the timestamp on the latest image at Docker Hub:  https://hub.docker.com/r/suldlss/dlme-transform/tags.

-As dlme-transform is run as a task only and not as an ECS service, changes to the delopment environment are not required as the tagged `suldlss/dlme-transform:latest` is always pulled form docker hub on launch.
+The terraform config tells AWS to use the `latest` docker image of dlme-transform.
+As dlme-transform is run as a task only and not as an ECS service, the tagged `suldlss/dlme-transform:latest` is always pulled from docker hub on launch.

+See the dlss Terraform README:  https://github.com/sul-dlss/terraform-aws

 ## API Documentation
 https://www.rubydoc.info/github/sul-dlss/dlme-transform